While many choose to wear this combination, it really does need to be done the right way. It begs the question, can you wear loafers with shorts?

 For example, a light blazer layered on top of a T-shirt would work great combined with a smart pair of shorts and loafers.
-It could be ideal for smart-casual outdoors events such as garden parties.
+It could be ideal for smart-casual outdoor events such as garden parties.

 Color Match Carefully

 When combining loafers and shorts, sticking to light, minimalist colors should minimize the risk of clashes.
 Shades of blues, whites, and greys work well for the shorts.
-Brown loafers are generally considered the most versatile.

 The main point here is to keep things as simple as possible when it comes to the colors of the shorts.

 Minimalist or “neutral” colors include charcoal, white, navy, olive, khaki, grey, and sage.

 Any of these would work well with brown loafers, regardless of whether they’re suede, nubuck, or leather.

 When you stick to simple, neutral colors for your shorts and loafers, it gives you more freedom to add some splashes of color up top.

 You could quite confidently experiment with bolder and brighter colors for your T-shirts, polo shirts, and blazers.